raphaelladinig/nixos/hosts/inspiron/README.md

 cd nixos
 ```

-2. Enter nix-shell
+2. Enter the nix-shell:

 ```sh
 nix-shell
 ```

-3. Install flake
+3. Install the flake:

 ```sh
 just install inspiron
 ```

-4. Boot in to new system, change the passwords of users & deploy secrets
+4. Boot in to the new system, change the passwords of users and deploy secrets.